Data and insights are popping up in the oddest places…like on the playground. Or paying the bar tab. Or calling the front seat on your next road trip.

 Round 3: Jen switches to rock, I switch to paper.
 I win two of three.

-The fascinating thing is exploring where insights (in the form of game theory and human behaviour) meets decision making and evolutionary dynamics.
+The fascinating thing is exploring where insights (in the form of game theory and human behavior) meets decision making and evolutionary dynamics.
 Way cooler: that a group of students found the pattern and chose to publish on it.

 Where will data take you next?